canvasxyz/canvas/README.md

 # Canvas

-Canvas is a peer-to-peer protocol for building decentralized, frontend-independent applications, where every user action is a signed message from an cryptographic address.
+Canvas is a new architecture for decentralized applications, where every user interaction is a signed message exchanged over a peer-to-peer network.

+For more information, see the [Canvas docs](https://canvasxyz.github.io/canvas-docs/docs)!

 ## Using Canvas